axr/website/README.md

 How the website works
 =====================
-The website is mainly drupal.
-The wiki is mediawiki whose accounts are linked to Srupal's with MediaWiki authbridge.
-There will be soon a vanilla forum installation with drupal Orchid Module.
+The website runs mainly on Drupal.
+For the wiki we use MediaWiki, whose accounts are linked to Drupal's through an authentication bridge.
+Soon there will be a Vanilla forum that will be connected to Drupal using the Orchid module.

 Find something to do
 ====================
 You can find work on the github issues tracker: https://github.com/axr/website/issues.
 If there is an unassigned or an old task, post a comment asking for assignment.
-Make sure you follow the coding standards and our workflow, which you can find below.
+Make sure you follow the coding standards and our workflow, which can be found below.

 The workflow
 ============